Shenzhi-Chen/DeepSTARR-Mouse/README.md

 Not required for demo or inference; GPU acceleration is recommended for model training and large-scale sequence design.

+## System requirements

+DeepSTARR-Mouse was developed and tested in Linux environments with Python 3.7.
+Model inference can be run on a standard CPU-based desktop or workstation.
+GPU acceleration is recommended for model training, nucleotide contribution scoring, and large-scale enhancer design.
+The models used in this study were trained on CUDA-compatible NVIDIA GPUs.

+## Software dependencies

+Main dependencies include:
+- python 3.7
+- tensorflow 2.4.1
+- keras 2.4.3
+- h5py < 3.0.0
+- deeplift 0.6.13.0
+- shap (installed from GitHub)
+- ledidi 2.1.0 (required for enhancer design)

 ## Installation

 To install DeepSTARR-Mouse for model training, sequence prediction, and de novo enhancer design, please run the commands below.